Visiting Gdańsk, Poland: A relaxed 2-day Itinerary for First-Timers

 Start at Dlugi Targ, the Main Square and the vibrant heart of the city.
 Framed by colorful merchant houses, it is home to landmarks like the Golden House, Uphagen House and Artus Court.

-If you’re curious about what life was like in Gdańsk centuries ago, you can step inside Uphagen House.
+If you’re curious about what life was like in Gdańsk centuries ago, you can visit Uphagen House.
 This museum offers a glimpse into the daily life of a wealthy 18th-century merchant.

 You might also like to visit Artus Court, once the go-to meeting spot for medieval merchants.
 Inside, you’ll find stunning interiors, intricate woodwork, and exhibits that showcase Gdańsk’s rich trading history.